niklasramo/palikka/README.md

 ##Deferreds

-Palikka's promises are called "deferreds". `palikka.Deferred()` is not a polyfill for native ES6 Promise, but it does follow the [Promises/A+ v1.1](https://promisesaplus.com/) specification.
+Palikka's promises are called "deferreds".
+Please, do note that the `.Deferred()` constructor is not a polyfill for native ES6 Promise, but it does follow the [Promises/A+ v1.1](https://promisesaplus.com/) specification.

-By default the callbacks of `palikka.onFulfilled()`, `palikka.onRejected()`, `palikka.onSettled()` and `palikka.then()` methods are called asynchronously in the beginning of the next [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) (as per Promises/A+ v1.1 specification).
+By default the callbacks of `.Deferred.prototype.onFulfilled()`, `.Deferred.prototype.onRejected()`, `.Deferred.prototype.onSettled()` and `.Deferred.prototype.then()` methods are called asynchronously in the beginning of the next [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop) (as per Promises/A+ v1.1 specification).
 However, although not recommended, deferreds can be configured to work synchronously: `palikka._config.asyncDeferreds = false`.
-Please note that turning synchronous behaviour on is against the Promises/A+ v1.1 specification, so please do that only if you know what you are doing.
+Please note that turning synchronous behaviour on is against the Promises/A+ v1.1 specification, so do that only if you know what you are doing.

 ###.Deferred()

-A constructor function that creates a deferred instance.
-The `palikka.Deferred` is a spiced up version of the native ES6 Promise and fully [Promises/A+ v1.1](https://promisesaplus.com/) compliant.
+A constructor function that creates a deferred instance, which is a spiced up version of the native ES6 Promise and [Promises/A+ v1.1](https://promisesaplus.com/) compliant.

 **Syntax**